lovasko/m_list/README.md

 In order to apply a certain function to all element data, the standard _map_ function is provided under the name `m_list_map`.

+### Deep/shallow copy
+It is up to you to decide if the list element should point to already existing data that you `mallloc`ed earlier or whether it should be copied to a separate memory managed by the `m_list`.
+The decision is made in the `m_elem_init` function, namely the last argument.
+Possible values are either `M_LIST_DEEP_COPY` for an internal copy of the memory, or `M_LIST_SHALLOW_COPY` for a pointer-copy only.
+The `size` argument (one before the last) of the function can be ignored with value `0` in case of the shallow copy.

 ## Time and space complexity
 All operations have `O(1)` space complexity.